 As part of the accreditation process, the following areas were evaluated according to established standards:

 1. Philosophy, Mission, Beliefs, and/or Objectives

 4. Educational Programs

 11. Assessment of Student Learning

-The Standardized test measures what is considered to be important instructional content.
-It tests academic attainment and provides valid and reliable comparisons of achievement.
-These scores are but one tool which indicates how well each student is progressing in school.
+Standardized tests measure what is considered to be important instructional content.
+They tests academic attainment and provide valid and reliable comparisons of achievement.
+These scores are one tool which indicates how well each student is progressing in school.
 They are part of a bigger picture.
 Classroom work and evaluation are as important in measuring performance.